 - 2x 27″ Acer S271HL Monitors (one for me, one for my wife’s desk)

 - a MacBook Pro 2011 when I’m out and about

-- a Samsung Q330 Laptop for CentOS 7 experiments
+- a Samsung Q330 Laptop and NCV10 NetBook for Linux experiments

 I will keep this list updated if/when I add new things to this setup.
 If you have any questions, please feel free to ask below.